Step 5 - Document Your Information

 Larson, Janna Bennington.
 "Identifying Abigail, the Wife of Daniel Cressey of New Hampshire," The American Genealogist 77 (July 2002): 180-81.

-To the general format, you are encouraged to add other helpful information, for example:
+To the general format, you may add other helpful information, for example:

 • Comments on the legibility, organization, or condition of the document.

-Examples for citing Bible records, CD-ROMs, cemetery markers, census records, diaries, email messages, interviews, legal cases, manuscripts, probate files, video, just to name a few, can be found in Elizabeth Shown Mills' book.
+Examples for citing Bible records, CD-ROMs, cemetery markers, census records, diaries, email messages, interviews, legal cases, manuscripts, probate files, videos, just to name a few, can be found in Elizabeth Shown Mills' book.

 Help Me!
-I forgot to take a full citation of a book the last time I was at the library.
+I forgot to make a full citation of a book I used in my research.
 Can you help me find out what it should be?

 Help Me!
 What is the proper way to cite a census record?
 A Bible record?
 An entry from a diary?

 Help Me!
 My great-aunt was the family historian.
 She left me a notebook with the family history going back to the Mayflower but there are no sources for this information.
-Can you take this genealogy and find the sources?
+Can you verify my great-aunt's work and find sources for the information she provided?

 To ask these or similar questions, click on Help Me!, fill out the form that comes up, and submit your questions.